kglw-dot-net/phase1/songs/hells-itch.md

 > Destroy myself with no chagrin
 > Find the source of this deep remorse
 > Buried deep inside me like a sunken horse
-> ooted below in the innermost abyss is a fathomless unscratchable itch
+> Rooted below in the innermost abyss is a fathomless unscratchable itch
 >
 > Shed my skin if need be to suppress the itch for it would fill me with glee
 > Whatever is this persistent yearn to rip off my skin and stop the burn?